uark-backend-class/course-materials/lectures/04-javascript-basics/lecture02-exercises.md

 ## Exercise 8 (Loops)
 - Do the looping a triangle exercise in Eloquent JavaScipt located at the end of the chapter [here](http://eloquentjavascript.net/02_program_structure.html).

-## Exercise 9 (Functions)
-- Convert your JavaScript that calculates leap year into a function called isLeapYear. isLeapYear will take one parameter, the year, and return true if the year is a leap year.
-Otherwise, the function will return false.